 You can also opt for a more custom look by using cedar, no groove vertical panels and choosing where you put your trim to get the look of board and batten with a completely different appearance.
 Or choose a smooth vertical panel for a slightly more contemporary appearance, but with a traditional feel.

 For the vertical battens, just choose from any of the Plycem trims in either wood grain or smooth finish.
 They’ll install right over the grooves or smooth panels and seams to give you the look of traditional board and batten wood siding, but without the worry or maintenance.
-With three different thicknesses and 18 colors to choose from, you’ll be able to complete the look and the get the exact style of board and batten siding that your home calls for.
+With three different thicknesses and many colors to choose from, you’ll be able to complete the look and the get the exact style of board and batten siding that your home calls for.

 Each panel comes in 8’, 9’, and 10’ lengths, while the trim comes in 12’ lengths.
 Run them over the entire length of your home, or use another piece of trim horizontally around the house to break up the lines and hide the seam where the panels end.

-With fiber cement siding, you have so many options for how you can get the look and style you want for your home, you’re biggest problem will be figuring out which style will work best for you.
+With fiber cement siding, you have so many options for how you can get the look and style you want for your home, your biggest problem will be figuring out which style will work best for you.

 Get and Keep the Look You Want